Why is my stone walkway erosion

 Landscaping

-The answer to 'why is my stone walkway erosion' is that stone walkways can experience erosion due to a variety of factors, such as heavy foot traffic, water runoff, and freeze-thaw cycles.
-Symptoms of erosion may include uneven surfaces, loose stones, and visible gaps between pavers.
+The answer to 'why is my stone walkway erosion' is that stone walkways can erode over time due to a variety of factors, including weather, foot traffic, and improper installation.
+Common causes of stone walkway erosion include heavy rain and runoff, freeze-thaw cycles, and settling or shifting of the underlying soil or gravel base.

 Step-by-Step Guide